BirchKwok/lynsedb/docs/tutorials/troubleshooting.md

 ## Installation

-### Native Windows does not work
+### No native Windows wheel for your Python version

-Native Windows environments are supported and are built with MSVC.
-If the Windows wheel is not available for your Python version, use one of:
+Native Windows is supported (the Rust core is built with MSVC and ships as a wheel).
+If a native Windows wheel isn't available for your Python version, use one of:

 - WSL 2 with Linux Python;
 - Docker server mode;